mrtfizzback/bank_transactions/README.md

 Testes unitários não são obrigatórios, mas são bem-vindos.

 # Testing instructions
-1- Clone the repo and open in intellij idea
+1- Switch to the CRUD_methods branch from the repo, Clone the repo and open in intellij idea.

 2- Certify that MySQL and MySQL Workbench is installed.
 Go to MySQL Workbench and add a new databse with the name 'banking_app' , as is defined in the application.properties file